stacy-o/log_analysis/README.md

 ### The project's output
 The questions that need to be answered by the project are:
 1. What are the most popular three articles of all time?
-   (Display the answer as article's title followed by -- and number of views)
+   (Display the answer as a list where one row is
+    an article's title followed by -- and number of views)
 2. Who are the most popular article authors of all time?
    (The answer is a list of
     authors followed by total sum of visits to their articles)